Lily-Gebhart/time_perception_framework/README.md

-# A User Friendly Approach to Short Duration Time Perception
+# A User Friendly Approach to Measuring Short Duration Time Perception
-Included is a body of MATLAB code designed for running time perception experiments using [Psychtoolbox 3.0.19](http://psychtoolbox.org/download) on [MATLAB 2024B](https://www.mathworks.com/products/new_products/latest_features.html).
-Psychtoolbox is open access and free to use, while MATLAB can be accessed via a subscription by most universities and organizations.
-No packages or other dependencies are required except for those included here.
+Included is a body of MATLAB code designed for running time perception experiments using [Psychtoolbox 3.0.19.16 "Last Free Dessert"]([http://psychtoolbox.org/download](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases)) on [MATLAB 2024B](https://www.mathworks.com/products/new_products/latest_features.html).
+This version of Psychtoolbox is open access and free to use on any device, while MATLAB can be accessed via a subscription by most universities and organizations.
+Sample analysis code is provided in [R 4.4.2 "Pile of Leaves"](https://cran.r-project.org/bin/windows/base/), an open access programming language and platform.
+No packages or other dependencies are required.

 # What kinds of experiments can I run using this code?
 This code only supports visual prospective time replication and comparison experiments.
 The following structure is used for all experiments: Insert diagram.